AlexanderKolomiiets/stripe-webshop/README.md

 1. Clone the repository from GitHub: `git clone https://github.com/AlexanderKolomiiets/stripe-webshop.git`
 2. Navigate to the project directory: `cd stripe-webshop`
 3. Install the dependencies: `npm install`
-4. Configure the Stripe integration by providing your Stripe API keys.
+4. Configure the Stripe integration by providing your private and public Stripe API keys inside `server/server.js` and `cart.component.ts` respectively.
 5. Build and run the application: `ng serve`
+6. Run the server in terminal `node server/server.js`
-6. Open your web browser and visit `http://localhost:4200` to access Stripe webshop.
+7. Open your web browser and visit `http://localhost:4200` to access Stripe webshop.

-# WebCatalog

-WebCatalog is a powerful e-commerce web application built using the Angular framework.
-It provides users with a comprehensive catalog of goods that can be easily filtered, sorted, and displayed with customizable pagination.
-With a user-friendly interface and seamless integration of essential features like a shopping cart and secure checkout using Stripe, WebCatalog offers a seamless shopping experience for customers.